detjensrobert/cs352-usability-group-project/6-prototype-evaluation/initial-prototype.md

 ## Research Subjects

 Currently, our team are planning to conduct usability testing with three subjects from our target audience.
-These subujects are college students, considering many are living out of campus and live under contract with the landlord.
-By conducting usability testing with the subjects, the constant communcation between the subjects and the team will allow accurate feedbacks on application.
-Subjects will be recruited throughout the university and online apps such as discord, slack, Microsoft Teams and various social media platforms.
+These subjects are college students, considering many are living out of campus and live under contract with a landlord.
+By conducting usability testing with the subjects, the constant communication between the subjects and the team will allow accurate feedback on the application.
+Subjects will be recruited through an existing university social media community on Discord.

-Due to the current complication with COVID-19, the usability testing will be conducted remotely to ensure safety for both subjects and the team, and the testing is through Figma prototyping platform.
-In the case of remote testing, the meeting will held through zoom or other communication software.
-Additionally, the subjects will be asked with permission to share their screen while interacting with the prototype for research purposes.
-Subjects will also be asked for permission to record the testing session for later results analysis.
+Due to the current complication with COVID-19, the usability testing will be conducted remotely to ensure safety for both the subjects and the team.
+The testing will be done with the Figma prototype detailed previously in this report and the Appendix.
+As this will be delivered remotely, the meeting will be held through Zoom or Discord to allow for the participants and the Team to interact.
+Additionally, the subjects will be asked to share their screen while interacting with the prototype in order to show how they interact with the prototype.
+Before the evaluation, the subjects will be asked for consent to perform and record the evaluation so the team can use the session for analysis.

 ## User Scenarios